Computer Science (CSC)

 CSC 3150 Systems Design (5 Credits)

 Students propose a software product that they will design individually throughout the course.
-Three key artifacts are delivered: Project Initiation Request (which requires approval to proceed), the System Proposal and the System Specification documents.
-The course also surveys issues and tools used in the analysis and design of software systems.
-Topics include product motivation, project initiation, feasibility analysis; requirements gathering and modeling; data modeling; system architecture and security; and user-interface and program design.
+Three substantial written artifacts are delivered: a Project Initiation Request (which requires approval to proceed), the System Proposal, and the System Specification documents.
+Topics covered include: product motivation, project initiation, feasibility analysis, requirements gathering, object-oriented data model design, system architecture, security, user interface design, project methodologies with a focus on agile methodologies, and the use of AI in software engineering.
 Typically offered: Spring.

 CSC 3220 Applications Programming (5 Credits)